 1. The OMNIMAX is the most epic movie theatre in town

 Every parent knows that movies are a tried-and-true option for those too-hot, too-rainy, too-tired days.
 Why not take your movie morning to the next level?
-CMC’s OMNIMAX puts your kids there, whether it’s alongside Neil Armstrong in Apollo 11, doing awesome things with Man’s Best Friend in Superpower Dogs or chugging through the Canadian Rockies in Rocky Mountain Express.
+CMC’s OMNIMAX puts your kids there, whether it’s with Jane Goodall or chugging through the Canadian Rockies in Rocky Mountain Express.

 2. Two words: The Caves